Update: May 18, 2018

 *Each CU school that is affected by GDPR designated two representatives to handle GDPR requests for the school.
-For CBS, Howard Miller is the primary contact and Jase English is the alternate.
+For CBS, Richard Hall is the primary contact and Jase English is the alternate.

 *ServiceNow allows users to submit the following type of requests: the Right to be Informed, the Right to Rectification, and/or the Right to Erasure.
 For Rectification and Erasure requests that cannot be processed due to either the disruption of business operations and/or violations of legal/regulatory requirements, an automated email response will be sent to the requestor.

-*Rich Hall, Howard and Jase are responsible for leading GDPR operational readiness at CBS.
+*Rich Hall and Jase are responsible for leading GDPR operational readiness at CBS.
 We are working within ITG to ensure that our Help Desk and the broader CBS community is informed and prepared to address GDPR-related inquiries and requests.
 Timely and appropriate response is critical to successful compliance.

 *We greatly appreciate your support in working with us to prepare Columbia University for GDPR compliance.

 What this means for those who maintain web sites for CBS: